radical-cybertools/radical.pilot/docs/source/user_guide/06_unit_output_data.rst

 What's Next?
 ------------

-As we are now comfortable with input and output staging, we will next look into an optimization which is important for a large set of use cases: the :ref:`sharing of input data <chapter_user_guide_07>` between multiple compute units.
+We look into an optimization which is important for a large set of use cases: the :ref:`sharing of input data <chapter_user_guide_07>` among multiple compute units.